-Improper management and use of fertilizers during cotton production can lead to local water pollution and the release of greenhouse gases.
-Growers should use a nutrient management plan to improve the efficiency of fertilizer and manure use.
-They can also use precision agriculture, which applies only the amount of fertilizer needed.
-Where appropriate, growers could plant vegetative buffer zones around streams to help prevent water pollution via nutrient runoff.
+Improper management and use of fertilizers can lead to local water pollution and release greenhouse gases during production.
+Growers should use a nutrient management plan to improve the efficiency of fertilizer and manure use for production.
+Growers can use precision agriculture, which applies only the amount of fertilizer needed.
+Where appropriate, growers can plant vegetative buffer zones around streams to help prevent water pollution via nutrient runoff.